View BOBBY EARNHART's Obituary on heralddemocrat.com and share memories

 |

-Bobby Nelson Earnhart, 68, entered into eternal life Thursday, February 20, 2020 at his home in Denison.
+Bobby Nelson Earnhart, 68, passed away Thursday, February 20, 2020 at his home in Denison.

-Mr. Earnhart was born April 19, 1951 in Ft.
-Worth, Texas the son of William Bob and Katherine Jeraldine (Journeay) Earnhart.
-Bobby loved animals and flowers.
-He was especially proud of his flower beds full of roses.
-He was a loving father, grandfather, brother and friend.
-He will be greatly missed by all who knew and loved him.

-Mr. Earnhart leaves behind his family, beloved daughter, Belinda Wilson and husband, Sherman of Denison, TX; and her mother, Millie Steele of Denison, TX; grandchildren, Sherman Wayne Wilson of Denison, TX; Jessica Wilson of Denison, TX; Corey Wilson of Denison, TX; brothers, Bill Earnhart and wife, Lynne of Denison, TX; Tony Earnhart and wife, Tammy of Denison, TX; sisters, Becky Ramirez of Denison, TX; and Della Morris of Bonham, TX.
-He was preceded in death by his parents, sister, Mary Whitehead, niece, Angel Earnhart, nephews, Bobby Lockhart and Tony Earnhart.
+Mr. Earnhart is survived by his family, daughter, Belinda Wilson of Denison, TX; and her mother, Millie Steele of Denison, TX; three grandchildren, brothers, Bill Earnhart of Denison, TX; Tony Earnhart of Denison, TX; sisters, Becky Ramirez of Denison, TX; and Della Morris of Bonham, TX.

 Celebration of Life Service for Bobby will be held at 10:00 a.m.
 Saturday, February 29, 2020 at Fisher Funeral Chapel with Chaplain Dennis Noblett officiating.
 There is no set time for family visitation.